 The Art of Attack

 By prioritizing based off target temptation, you get a more accurate view into your true risk and what to do next.
 For example, this could reveal a need for better network segmentation, or monitoring on critical security boundaries.
 Combined with attack emulation to confirm hypotheses and true levels of risk, you can make a compelling case for broader teams to take action.

-If you’d like to see what your company looks like to an attacker, sign up for a free trial of Recon, our check out our demo webinar.
+If you’d like to see what your company looks like to an attacker, you can request a demo of Recon, or check out our webinar.
 Just like true adversaries, you don’t need to install or configure anything.
 From just an email address, our black-box discovery will surveil your internet-connected assets, use Target Temptation to prioritize risk, and alert you on important changes to your attack surface.